 The two Ana’s have one last conversation.
 Ana-light agrees to be destroyed.
 She says her byes.
 Nate finds a moment where he wants to kiss Ana-light.
 Perhaps for that short second, he connects Ana’s empathy and not just the mass and memories.
 Ana-light stops him though.
 Ana-light is sent through the wormhole.
 She’s deleted.

-The Ending Explained
+Anti Matter: Ending Explained

 Nate says they should shut the project down after what has happened.
 Ana-matter says no. Liv agrees.
 Ana-matter says “Do we outlaw cars because people crash?
 Or electricity because it electrocutes?
 I have the MRI on Thursday, that’ll give us some closure.
 Then we press ahead.
 It’s called progress.
 Did we really imagine there weren’t gonna be any teething issues?”.
 Ana-matter seems unaffected by the fact that they have just destroyed a being with thoughts and emotions.
 She brushes it off as “teething issues”.
 She’s only focused on the “progress”.
 When it comes to the ongoing investigation, she suggests that they can pin it on James, the guy from animal rights protesting outside.
 James may be an asshole, but pinning the hacking of 800 million computers will make him rot in jail all his life.
 Again, Ana wouldn’t suggest such a thing but Ana-matter doesn’t care.